StefanCDY/GDMap/README.md

 * Author : Stefan

+* Starting time : 2016-07-25

-* Program entrance : 'MainWindows' class
+* Program entrance : 'MainWindows.java'

-* It's a Desktop-Application of Map
+* It's a Map-Desktop-Application of Mac

 * Using the AMap JS-API and SWT/JFace